Saxenda

 Once you have selected the correct dose, you are ready to inject the medication.
 To protect your skin you should use a new injection site each day.
 You can choose between the following injection sites:

-- front of your thigh
+- the front of your thigh

-- top of your arm
+- the top of your arm

 Never inject your medicine into a vein or muscle.

-Dispose of your needle after your injection
+Throw away your needle after your injection

 When the needle has been removed from your skin, use the outer needle cap from earlier to safely dispose of the needle.
 Never touch the needle with your fingers, as this could cause you to hurt yourself.